August 2023 Night Sky Astronomy Targets

 Mars, Venus and Jupiter are all bright morning planets.

-Saturn reaches opposition on August 27th which means that it is directly opposite the sun, making it its brightest and best viewing for the year.
-Saturn will be visible the entire night, rising at sunset and setting and sunrise.
+Saturn reaches opposition on August 27th, meaning it is directly opposite the sun, making it its brightest and best viewing for the year.
+Saturn will be visible the entire night, rising at sunset and setting at sunrise.

 August Meteor Showers

-This year the moon is a waning crescent and won't interfere with viewing making this meteor shower the highlight of the year.
+This year, the moon is a waning crescent and won't interfere with viewing, making this meteor shower the year's highlight.

-Best viewing will be from a dark location after midnight.
-Meteors will radiate from the constellation Perseus, but can appear anywhere in the sky.
+The best viewing will be from a dark location after midnight.
+Meteors will radiate from the constellation Perseus but can appear anywhere in the sky.

 Perseid Meteor Shower